mailtoharshit/ForceGrid/README.md

 # ForceGrid
-Responsive Grid that provides you BareBone structure your Force.com and HTML Apps
+This is light-weight responsive css library, responsive grid that provides you barebone structure or skelete your responsive Force.com and HTML Apps.